Bayard Rustin: March on Washington

 A few weeks before the March on Washington for Jobs and Freedom in August 1963, South Carolina Senator Strom Thurmond railed against Rustin as a "Communist, draft-dodger, and homosexual", and had his entire Pasadena arrest file entered in the record.
-Thurmond also produced a Federal Bureau of Investigation photograph of Rustin talking to King while King was bathing, to imply that there was a same-sex relationship between the two.
-Both men denied the allegation of an affair.
+Thurmond also produced a Federal Bureau of Investigation photograph of Rustin talking to King while King was bathing to imply that there was a same-sex relationship between the two, which both men denied.

 Rustin became involved in the March on Washington in 1962 when he was recruited by A. Philip Randolph.
 The march was planned to be a commemoration of the Emancipation Proclamation one hundred years earlier.
 Rustin was instrumental in organizing the march.
-He drilled off-duty police officers as marshals, bus captains to direct traffic, and scheduled the podium speakers.
-Eleanor Holmes Norton and Rachelle Horowitz were aides.
+Aided by Eleanor Holmes Norton and Rachelle Horowitz, he drilled off-duty police officers as marshals, bus captains to direct traffic, and scheduled the podium speakers.
 Despite King's support, NAACP chairman Roy Wilkins did not want Rustin to receive any public credit for his role in planning the march.
-Roy Wilkins said, "This march is of such importance that we must not put a person of his liabilities at the head."
+Wilkins said, "This march is of such importance that we must not put a person of his liabilities at the head."
 Because of this conflict, Randolph served as the director of the march and Rustin as his deputy.
 During the planning of the march, Rustin feared his previous legal issues would pose a threat to the march.
-Nevertheless, Rustin did become well known.
-On September 6, 1963, a photograph of Rustin and Randolph appeared on the cover of Life magazine, identifying them as "the leaders" of the March.
+Nevertheless, on September 6, 1963, a photograph of Rustin and Randolph appeared on the cover of Life magazine, identifying them as "the leaders" of the March.
+Rustin stated his thoughts on the march and said it "made Americans feel for the first time that we were capable of being truly a nation, that we were capable of moving beyond division and bigotry".